gerph/riscos64-status/planning/Phase-6.md

 ## Summary

-Phase 6 focuses on the aplication support, bringing in the desktop and graphics components that allow some of the applications to work better.
+Phase 6 focuses on the application support, bringing in the desktop and graphics components that allow some of the applications to work better.
 Additionally, the Toolbox stack can be updated to work within the new environment.
 This should be largely mechanical,